 ON-SITE MUSEUM: No

-ACCOMMODATIONS: Lodging, guides and transportation to the ruins can be found at Frontera Corazal
+ACCOMODATIONS: Lodging, guides and transportation to the ruins can be found at Frontera Corazal

-MISC: Due to security concerns and its inaccessibility, most visitors take an organized tour
+MISC: Due to security concerns and its inaccessibility most visitors take an organized tour

 HISTORY AND EXPLORATION